 The National Register holds a rich database of 38,000 patients who have been diagnosed with breast cancer between 2000 and 2019.
 Approximately 3,300 new patient registrations are added each year.

-Breast Cancer Foundation NZ has been collecting data from the four New Zealand regional Breast Cancer Patient Registers in Auckland, Waikato, Wellington and Christchurch since 2000.
+Breast Cancer Foundation NZ has been collecting data from the five New Zealand regional Breast Cancer Patient Registers in Northland, Auckland, Waikato, Wellington and Christchurch since 2000.
 In 2020, the decision was made to expand the National Register to cover the entirety of New Zealand, and this goal was achieved in early 2021.

 The National Register collects information such as demographics, diagnosis, follow-up and treatments.
 Researchers and clinicians can request de-identified data from the National Register for research and audit purposes.

 The Foundation has provided significant funding – over $2.5 million – to the development and management of regional registers as part of Breast Cancer Foundation NZ’s ‘Research for Life ‘ Programme.
 BCFNZ has also committed $5 million for the lifetime of the National Register.